tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Issue
 - Definition: A bdqffdq:DataQualityNeed that expresses how quality problems may be identified in data.
 - SubClass Of: DataQualityNeed; IssueConcept
 - Comments: Added to the original framework.
 Inverse of ContextualizedCriterion in the original framework.
 Describes an instance of the bdqffdq:IssueConcept in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
 Describes bdqffdq:Criteria by which data that lack quality for some purpose may be identified.
 A bdqffdq:Issue is phrased in a negative sense, and approximates an inverse of a bdqffdq:Validation.
 A bdqffdq:Issue identifies data that lack or may lack quality.
 A bdqffdq:Issue may flag a bdqffdq:POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose.
 If the conditions described by a bdqffdq:Issue are identified by a Test, the bdqffdq:ResponseResult will be either bdqffdq:IS_ISSUE or bdqffdq:POTENTIAL_ISSUE, if no bdqffdq:Issue is found with the data, the bdqffdq:ResponseResult will be bdqffdq:NOT_ISSUE.
 The term bdqffdq:NOT_ISSUE, unlike bdqffdq:COMPLIANT for a bdqffdq:Validation, does not assert that data are fit for some purpose.
-A bdqffdq:Issue is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:IssueMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:IssueAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+A bdqffdq:Issue is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:IssueMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:IssueResponse in the Report layer (see Figure 3 in Veiga et al., 2017).
 IS = { is | is = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }

-********************

-#### IssueAssertion

-- Name: bdqffdq:IssueAssertion
-- Preferred Label: Issue Assertion
-- Definition: A bdqffdq:Assertion expressing the result of a bdqffdq:Implementation evaluating a bdqffdq:Issue for a particular bdqffdq:DataQualityNeed in a particular bdqffdq:DataResource.
-- SubClass Of: Assertion; IssueConcept
-- Comments: The bdqffdq:DataQualityReport concept describing the result of a Test in the negative (i.e., identifying the potential absence of data quality).
-If a problem was found, the bdqffdq:ResponseResult is expected to carry a value of bdqffdq:IS_ISSUE, if a potential problem was found that requires human review, the bdqffdq:ResponseResult is expected to be bdqffdq:POTENTIAL_ISSUE, otherwise if the bdqffdq:ResponseStatus is bdqffdq:RUN_HAS_RESULT, the bdqffdq:ResponseResult is expected to be bdqffdq:NOT_ISSUE.

 ********************